-Criteria 2 The zoning of the lands for the particular use or development type is required to achieve the proper planning and sustainable and in particular:

-• Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement. • Comprises significant previously developed and / or under-utilised lands. • Is within or adjoining the core of an established or designated urban settlement. • Is essential in achieving compact and sustainable urban growth.
+Criteria 2 The zoning of the lands for the particular use or development type is required to achieve the proper planning and sustainable and in particular: Is essential to facilitate regeneration and / or expansion of the centre of the urban settlement.
+Comprises significant previously developed and / or under-utilised lands.
+Is within or adjoining the core of an established or designated urban settlement.
+Is essential in achieving compact and sustainable urban growth.
+There are no suitable alternative lands for the particular use in areas at lower risk of flooding within or adjoining the core of the urban settlement.
 Criteria 3 This SFRA has demonstrated that parts of the zoned lands are at risk of flooding and within Flood Zone A and Flood Zone B. The source of the flood zone data (FEM FRAMS, LAP) is considered suitable for this Stage 2 Initial Flood Risk Assessment.
 Site-specific FRAs should be prepared in accordance with the development management guidance set out in Section 6 of this SFRA.
 Development proposals in Flood Zone A or B shall be subject to a Stage 3 Site Specific Flood Risk Assessment and a Development Management Justification Test where applicable.